rbales79/argo-apps/.github/instructions/adding-a-role.instructions.md

 3. **Create Templates Directory**

-   - Create a `templates/` directory within the role directory
+   - Create a `templates/` directory within the chart directory
-   - This will contain YAML files for each application in this role
+   - This will contain YAML files for each application in this chart

 4. **Update README.md**

-   - Add information about the new role in the repository structure section
+   - Add information about the new chart in the repository structure section
-   - Include a brief description of what applications this role manages
+   - Include a brief description of what applications this chart manages

 5. **Update Cluster Values (Optional but Recommended)**
-   - Add the new role to the roles list in `/charts/role/values.yaml`
+   - Add the new chart to the charts list in `/charts/role/values.yaml`

-## Role Naming Conventions
+## Chart Naming Conventions

 - Use lowercase names
 - Use descriptive functional names (e.g., `ai`, `media`, `monitoring`, `development`)